aantron/ocaml.org/data/planet/ocamlpro/lean-4-when-sound-programs-become-a-choice.md

 and a separate verification/certification tool, and then having to argue about the trustworthiness of each of them, and that the glue linking all of them together makes sense.
-This is extremely interesting in the context of critical embedded systems in particular, and in qualified/certified &quot;high-trust&quot;
-development in general.</p>
+This is extremely interesting in the context of critical embedded systems in particular, and in qualified/certified "high-trust" development in general.</p>
 <p>While admittedly not as mainstream as Rust, Lean 4 has recently seen an
 explosion in interest from the media, developers, mathematicians, and (some)